-Even if you don't have immediate plans to use the credit line, it's helpful for rainy days or, if your business deals with seasonality.
+Even if you don't have immediate plans to use the credit line, it's helpful for rainy days or if your business deals with seasonality.
 Consider it peace of mind if your cash flow gets tight.
 You never want to be in a position where you get stuck with expensive loans because you need money in a hurry.

 It is important to know that lines of credit ideally should only be tapped to cover short-term expenses that you'll be able to repay fairly quickly.

-I suggest to my clients that when it comes to obtaining a line of credit, the amount should be for about 10 percent of your topline sales or 85 percent of accounts receivable or 50 percent of inventory, whichever is greater.
+I suggest to my clients that, when it comes to obtaining a line of credit, the amount should be for about 10 percent of your topline sales or 85 percent of accounts receivable or 50 percent of inventory, whichever is greater.

-Also keep in mind that if you already have a line of credit, but your business has grown and your bank won't increase it, you should find another bank.
+Also, keep in mind that if you already have a line of credit but your business has grown and your bank won't increase it, you should find another bank.
 Remember to always search around for the best deal -- advice that goes without saying in all financial transactions

 Why a Credit Line Makes Sense

-There's an obvious answer why you should have a credit line: You have immediate access to cash and money can easily be transferred.
+There's an obvious answer to why you should have a credit line: You have immediate access to cash and money can easily be transferred.

 In addition, you only pay back (and pay interest on) the amount you borrow, not the entire amount.
 That saves you money.
 Payment options are flexible, too.
 You wouldn't have to make a set payment, so in a month where you're flush with cash, you can pay off or pay a large chunk of the loan; in less-prosperous months, you can make smaller payments.

-Even better, many lines of credit are unsecured, meaning nervous business owners don't have to worry about their assets, whether they're personal, business or a combination of the two being seized.
+Even better, many lines of credit are unsecured, meaning nervous business owners don't have to worry about their assets -- whether they're personal, business, or a combination of the two -- being seized.
 Of course, if your credit score is suspect, your terms might not be that favorable.